makrai/notes/zhou2106-finetune-bert-acl22.md

 * Indeed, fine-tuning almost always improves task performance
 * hE, rare cases exist where fine-tuning decreases the performance
-* Fine-tuning introduces a divergence between the training set and unseen examples (§4.1)
+* Fine-tuning introduces a divergence between the training set & unseen (§4.1)
 * unclear how this divergence affects the generalization ability
 * eg does this divergence suggest a new kind of overfitting that is driven by representations rather than classifiers?